argentsea/docfx/tutorials/quickstarts/sharding.md

 ## The ShardId

 Each of the four databases needs an identifier.
-This is more significant, and perhaps more fraught, than it sounds.
+This is more significant than it sounds.
 ArgentSea uses a “virtual compound key” consisting of the ShardId and the RecordId; this is called a [ShardKey](/api/ArgentSea.ShardKey-2.html).
-A thorough discussion of the options and impact is [here](sharding/shardkey.md).
+A thorough discussion of the options and impact is [here](/tutorials/sharding/shardkey.md).
 The précis is that once established, the type (and values) of the *ShardId* cannot be easily changed.
 The ShardId is a part of record identification, so confusion or misconfiguration could result in data corruption.

 ## [SQL Server](#tab/tabid-sql)

 In this sample application, the type of the ShardId for SQL Server is a `byte` (SQL TinyInt).
 Because ArgentSea uses a generic type to define the ShardId, you can use one of many types in your application; however, the ShardId must be consistent throughout the application.

+Naturally, this mandates an upper maximum  of 256 shards.
+If there is any possibility of one day needing to exceeding this count, you can use a `short` data type instead.

 ## [PostgreSQL](#tab/tabid-pg)